rthaper01/cs145-project-2/README.md

 ---
 📓 Notebook (rendered):
-Due to a GitHub rendering issue with large notebooks, please view the fully rendered version here: https://nbviewer.org/github/rthaper01/cs145-project-2/blob/main/notebooks/cs145_project2_show_business_redux.ipynb
+Due to a GitHub rendering issue with large notebooks, you may be able to view the fully rendered version here: https://nbviewer.org/github/rthaper01/cs145-project-2/blob/main/notebooks/cs145_project2_show_business_redux.ipynb

+If this does not work, the only option will be to download the notebook locally to read through it.

 ---